bellangerq/neige/README.md

 ### Installation

-To install Neige to your Ghost blog, please follow these steps:
+To install Neige to your Ghost blog, follow these steps:
 1. Download the compressed (`.zip`) file of the theme.
 2. Upload it in the **Design** tab of your Ghost admin.
+3. Enjoy Neige!

-If you have troubles, please refer to the official [Ghost documentation about installing new themes](#).
+If you have troubles, please refer to the official [Ghost documentation about installing new themes](https://help.ghost.org/hc/en-us/articles/223241628-Uploading-Themes).

 ### Feature request

 You think Neige could be improved?
-Feel free to send your feature's suggestion by [email](mailto:hello@quentin-bellanger.com) or on [Twitter](https://twitter.com/bellanger_q).
+Feel free to send your feature's suggestions by [email](mailto:hello@quentin-bellanger.com) or on [Twitter](https://twitter.com/bellanger_q).

 ### Bugs

-If you find bugs when installing or using the theme, please open a new issue or [send an email](mailto:hello@quentin-bellanger.com).
+If you find bugs when installing or using the theme, please open a new issue or [send an messsage](mailto:hello@quentin-bellanger.com).

 ## Development